College Path Mentorship Program

 We are happy to be partnering with

-• Baptist Seminary Church, Paterson
+• Seminary Baptist Church, Paterson

 • Fallahee Masjid, Newark

-• Union Baptist Church & United Passaic Organization, Passaic
+• Union Baptist Church & United Passaic Organization, Passaic City

 • Alaaka Association, Newark